davidfrantz/force/docs/source/history/vdev.rst

     Feature requested by Vu-Dong Pham.
   - ``force-level2-report`` has a new option ``-t`` to choose the theme of the generated charts.
     Available themes are inherited from ``echarts4r`` - look in their documentation for more details.
+  - In ``force-level2`` / ``force-l2ps``, the setting of the grid origin has been refactored.
+    It is now necessary to specify the grid origin as a vector of two values (e.g., "``GRID_ORIGIN = -25 60``"), instead of separate parameters for longitude and latitude.
+    Additionally, it is now possible to specify the type of coordinates used for the grid origin (geographic or projected) via the new parameter ``GRID_ORIGIN_TYPE``, which can take the values "GEO" or "MAP".
+    This allows for more flexibility in defining the grid origin, especially when "clean" values in the map projection are desired.
+    The first value in the ``GRID_ORIGIN`` vector is always interpreted as the x-coordinate (longitude or easting), and the second value as the y-coordinate (latitude or northing), regardless of the coordinate type.
+    Thanks to Sebastian Hafner for highligting this

 - **FORCE HLPS**